-Module No. Unit Content Deve throu Grou Fitne 1.1 Importance of Physical Education and Sports &amp; Yoga Development of physical health as well as mental health through Physical Activities.
-Group Sports &amp; Fitness Activities Fitness activities conducted by any sports/fitness instructor such as Yoga, Zumba, Aerobics etc. 1 II 1.2 Participation in any Physical activities by our college/ any club / any Completion of any Yoga/ fitness related course Participation in any other by our college/ any club / any institution Completion of any Yoga/ Pilates/ Gym course/ any III 2.1 Volunteering in any sports events or fitness events Volunteering done in sports or fitness events organized by the college Volunteering in any other fitness or sports activities organized by NGO or local clubs IV 2.2 Participation in University or any other Sports competitions 2 Participation in University Intercollegiate/ Inter Zonal / West Zone/ All India / National / State tournaments organized by University of Mumbai or State or District Sports Federation Participation in any other intra college competition organized by college Participation in any recognized Sports or Fitness competitions
+Module No. Unit Content Ι 1.1 Importance of Physical Education and Sports & Yoga Development of physical health as well as mental health through Physical Activities.
+Group Sports & Fitness Activities Fitness activities conducted by any sports/fitness instructor such as Yoga, Zumba, Aerobics etc. 1 II 1.2 Participation in any Physical activities Participation in any sports practice sessions conducted by our college/ any club / any institution Completion of any Yoga/ Pilates/ Gym course/ any fitness related course Participation in any other physical activities of the interest of student III 2.1 Volunteering in any sports events or fitness events Volunteering done in sports or fitness events organized by the college Volunteering in any other fitness or sports activities organized by NGO or local clubs IV 2.2 Participation in University or any other Sports competitions 2 Participation in University Intercollegiate/ Inter Zonal / West Zone/ All India / National / State tournaments organized by University of Mumbai or State or District Sports Federation Participation in any other intra college competition organized by college Participation in any recognized Sports or Fitness competitions